gethyn1/vf-crypto-react/README.md

 - Run `npm install` to install application dependencies
 - Run `npm run start:dev` to run the application in development mode
+- The application will be running on `http://localhost:8080`

 ### Build the application